Skip to content

 def temporal_graph_to_df(graph: TemporalGraph, node_indices: Optional[bool] = False) -> pd.DataFrame:

-"""Returns a pandas data frame for a given temporal graph.
+"""Return a DataFrame for a given temporal graph.

-Returns a pandas dataframe data that contains all edges including edge
+Returns a `pandas.DataFrame` that contains all edges including edge

 attributes.
 Node and network-level attributes are not included.
 To